marinoffDev/Focus-Fox/README.md

 Check out the live version here: **[Focus Fox](https://marinoffdev.github.io/Focus-Fox/)**

 ## 🚀 Features
-- Pomodoro Timer: Focus on tasks in timed intervals (work/break cycles).
+- **Pomodoro Timer**: Focus on tasks in timed intervals (work/break cycles).
-- Customizable Timers: Adjust durations for Pomodoro, Short Breaks, and Long Breaks to suit your preferences.
+- **Customizable Timers**: Adjust durations for Pomodoro, Short Breaks, and Long Breaks to suit your preferences.
-- Mobile Responsive: Works smoothly across desktop and mobile devices.
+- **Mobile Responsive**: Works smoothly across desktop and mobile devices.
-- Dark/Light Mode: Toggle between dark and light themes.
+- **Dark/Light Mode**: Toggle between dark and light themes.
-- Accessible & Minimalist Design: Simple UI that helps you stay focused.
+- **Accessible & Minimalist Design**: Simple UI that helps you stay focused.

 ## 🤔 How to Use the Focus Fox Timer
 1. Customize the timer settings to fit your preferences.